Accreditation and Objectives

 ABET accreditation assures that our program meets the standards to produce graduates ready to enter critical technical fields.
 Find out Why ABET Accreditation Matters.

 Student Enrollment and Graduation Data

-ABET requires the Electrical Engineering Department to share graduation and enrollment data with students to qualify for accreditation.
-SJSU’s Office of Institutional Research manages this information.
-To access this information, please refer to the links below:
+The SJSU’s Office of Institutional Research manages student enrollment and graduation data, as well as other academic information.
+To access the information, please refer to the links below: